knpuniversity/symfony2-series/knpu/episode1/controller.md

 Better.
 Now let's do less.
 Our controller class extends Symfony's own base controller.
 That's optional, but it gives us shortcuts.

-`Open up the base class`_, I'm using a "go to file" shortcut in my editor to search for the `Controller.php` file.
+[Open up the base class][Open up the base class], I'm using a "go to file" shortcut in my editor to search for the `Controller.php` file.

 One of its shortcut is the `render` method.
 Wait, this does exactly what